michelangelo sabatino

 CoA_Sabatino_Page_1.jpg

-Michelangelo Sabatino PhD is a publicly engaged historian, curator, and preservationist.
-He is Professor of Architectural History and Hertiage in the College of Architecture, Illinois Institute of Technology where he currently directs the PhD program in architecture and is the inaugural John Vinci Distinguished Research Fellow.
+Michelangelo Sabatino PhD, Hon.
+FRAIC. is a publicly engaged architectural historian, curator, and preservationist.
+He is Director of the School of Architecture + Planning (University of Texas at San Antonio) and Roland K. Blumberg Professor in Architecture.
+In 2025 Dr. Sabatino was elected Honorary Fellow of the Royal Architectural Institute of Canada.
 Between 2017–19 Professor Sabatino served as interim dean for the College of Architecture of IIT and held the Rowe Family Endowed Dean Chair.
 He lectures widely about modern and contemporary architecture and design, participates in juries, and has served on a number of editorial and not-for-profit organization boards in Europe and the Americas ranging from the Society of Architectural Historians to Docomomo International / US

 Throughout his career Sabatino has focused new light on larger patterns of design discourse and production during the nineteenth and twentieth centuries in Canada, US, and Europe.
 His first book Pride in Modesty: Modernist Architecture and the Vernacular Tradition in Italy (2011) was translated into Italian and won critical acclaim and multiple awards, including the Society of Architectural Historians’ Alice Davis Hitchcock Award.
 Other books include Modern Architecture and the Mediterranean: Vernacular Dialogues and Contested Identities (with Jean-Francois Lejeune, 2011; CICA, Commendation, Bruno Zevi Book Award), Canada: Modern Architectures in History (with Rhodri Windsor Liscombe, 2016; CICA, Shortlist, Bruno Zevi Book Award), Avant-Garde in the Cornfields: Architecture, Landscape, and Preservation in New Harmony (with Ben Nicholson, 2019), Making Houston Modern: The Life and Architecture of Howard Barnstone (with Barrie Scardino Bradley and Stephen Fox, 2020), Carlo Mollino: Architect and Storyteller (with Napoleone Ferrari, 2021), Modern in the Middle: Chicago Houses 19291975 (with Susan Benjamin, 2020), The Edith Farnsworth House: Architecture, Preservation, Culture (2024), and Mies in His Own Words (with Vittorio Pizzigoni, 2024).